jbremnant/project_ledi/doc/rst/page02_assembly.rst

 Components Explaination
 -----------------------

-Before assembly, you will need to take couple of things into account.
-Understanding this section will ensure successful completion of your build.
+Before assembly, let's make sure we have sufficient understanding about the components used in this project, understanding this section will ensure successful completion of your build.

-There are few parts where the orientation of their placement is absolutely critical to correct operation of LEDI.
-Also, you will need to make sure you pick the resistors with correct values.
-Now, let's go through each critical piece.

 #. **Electrolytic Capacitor** (`wiki capacitor <http://en.wikipedia.org/wiki/Electrolytic_capacitor>`_)

    |pt_cap1| They look like aluminum cylinders wrapped in black plastic with one short and
+   one long leg.
+Please note that **ORIENTATION MATTERS** while you are placing the component on the PCB.
-   one long leg. **The short leg is the negative (-) terminal**!
+   **The short leg is the negative (-) terminal**.
 This negative terminal is also indicated on the plastic covering.
 The plastic cover will have a strip going down on the negative terminal side.
-The negative terminal connects to GROUND.
+In our design, negative terminal connects to GROUND.

 .. _Rectifier:

 #. **Reverse Voltage Protection Diode** (`wiki diode <http://en.wikipedia.org/wiki/Diode>`_) (`wiki rectifier <http://en.wikipedia.org/wiki/Rectifier>`_)

    |pt_diode| This part looks like a small black cynlinder.
 It allows current to flow in one
-   direction and not in the other and therefore able to convert AC current to DC.
-   The diode 1N4001 that we are using in this project is a popular 1.0A general purpose silion rectifier diodes.
+   direction and not in the other.
+In this project, we are using the popular 1.0A general purpose silion rectifier diode - 1N4001, which serves as converter from AC to DC current. **ORIENTATION MATTERS** for all diodes.
 A small white strip on one end indicates the blocking side.
    You will need to look at the PCB carefully and make sure the side with the strip is properly aligned with the indicated strip on the PCB silkscreen (white labels on PCB).

 .. _`Zener Diode 3.3v`: